 - You have questions or concerns about your condition or care.

 - Medicines may be given to help regulate your heart rhythm and lower your blood pressure.
 You may also need medicines to help decrease extra fluids.
-Medicines, such as NSAIDS, may be stopped because they are causing your HF to become worse.
+Medicines, such as NSAIDs, may be stopped if they are causing your heart failure to become worse.
 Do not stop any of your medicines on your own.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.